nafizjiwa/JAVASCRIPT-DesignPatterns/README.md

 - Patterns are blueprints to solving a particular design problem in your code using objects and classes.
 - `3 Pattern Categories:` <br>

-       1. Creational - how objects are created
+       1. CREATIONAL PATTERNS - how objects are created
-       2. Structural - how objects relate to each other
+       2. STRUCTURAL PATTERNS - how objects interac with each other
-       3. Behavioral patterns.- how objects communicate with each other
+       3. BEHAVIORAL PATTERNS - how objects communicate with each other

 ### CREATIONAL DESIGN PATTERNS
  - Use these Pattern to control how objects are created